 In the early 14th century, the Delhi Sultanate ruler Alauddin Khalji (r.
 1296-1316) instituted price controls and related reforms in his empire.
 He was the second and the most powerful ruler of the Khalji dynasty that ruled the Delhi Sultanate in the Indian subcontinent.

 - Ghiyasuddin Tughlaq established a new dynasty which ruled till 1412.
 The Tughlaqs provided three competent rulers: Ghiyasuddin, his son Muhammad bin Tuglaq (1324-51), and his nephew Firoz Shah Tughlaq (1351-88).
 The first two of these sultanas ruled over an empire which comprised almost the entire country.
-The Turkish rulers had strong reasons for coveting Malwas and Gujarat.
-Not only were these areas fertile and populous, they controlled the western seaports and the trade routes connecting them with the Ganga valley.
-Another reasons for the sultans of Delhi to establish their rule over Gujarat was that it would secure them a better control over the supply of horses to their armies.
-The import of Arabi, Iraqi and Turki horses to India from the western seaports had been an important item of trade since the eight century.
+The Turkish rulers had strong reasons for coveting Malwa and Gujarat.
+Not only were these areas fertile and populous, but they also controlled the western seaports and the trade routes connecting them with the Ganga valley.
+Another reason for the sultans of Delhi to establish their rule over Gujarat was that it would secure them better control over the supply of horses to their armies.
+The import of Arabi, Iraqi, and Turki horses to India from the western seaports had been an important item of trade since the eighth century.

 - After the conquest of Gujarat, Alauddin turned his attention to the consolidation of his rule over Rajasthan.
 The first to invite his attention was Ranthambhor which was being ruled by the Chauhan successors of Prithviraj.
 Its ruler, Hamirdeva, had embarked on a series of war like expeditions against his neighbors.
 Alauddin despatched an army commanded by one of his reputed generals but it was repulsed with losses by Hamirdeva.
 Finally, Alauddin himself had to march against Ranthambhor.
 The famous poet, Amir Khusrau, who went along with Alauddin, has given a graphic description of the fort and its investment.
 After three months of close siege, the fear jauhar ceremony took place: the women mounted the funeral pyre, and all the men came out to fight to the last.
 This is the first description we have of the jauhar in Persian.
 All the Mongols, too, died fighting with the Rajputs.
 This event took place in 1301.